 ToolTalk Types Database ToolTalk: The database that stores ToolTalk type information.
-Help: Help Viewer window: Use to display the list of help families Top Level button available on the desktop.
+Top Level button Help: Help Viewer window: Use to display the list of help families available on the desktop.

 topic Help: Information about a specific subject.
-Usually, this is approximately one screenful of information.
+Usually, this is approximately one screen of information.
 Online help topics are linked to one another through hyperlinks.